vjmadrid/workspace-api-lab/doc/README-Configuration-Maven-Test-Plugins.md

-# Configuration Maven QA  Plugins
+# Configuration Maven Testing Plugins

 List of plugins to facilitate the operations to deploy with Maven